HHS-AHRQ/MEPS/SAS/README.md

 ## Loading MEPS data

-> <b> IMPORTANT! </b> Starting in 2018, the SAS Transport formats for MEPS Public Use Files were converted from the SAS XPORT to the SAS CPORT engine (excluding the 2018 Point-in-Time file).
+> <b> IMPORTANT! </b> Starting in 2018, the SAS Transport formats for MEPS Public Use Files were converted from the SAS XPORT to the SAS CPORT engine (excluding the 2018 Point-in-Time file, HC-036, and HC-036BRR).
 The `PROC CIMPORT` procedure must be used to download these files, as detailed in the sections below.

 ### Using `PROC XCOPY` (1996-2017)